-For decades, automotive manufacturers have converted entire car factories over to robotic arms that provide more precise welds and more accurate fitting of mechanical components.
-Porsche, for example, uses robotic manufacturing extensively to improve the precision associated with the assembly of engines and body components.
+Porsche car company in Germany, for example, uses robotic manufacturing extensively to improve the precision associated with the assembly of engines and body components.
 The robotic technology greatly reduces variation associated with the assembly by human hands.
+Consequently Porsche engines are able to perform at 9,000 revolutions per minute for excellence in racing.

 It the area of joint replacement surgery, robotic technology similarly provides a new level of precision related to navigation and mapping out the surgery and placement of the artificial joint.
-Software within the robotic system links with three-dimensional diagnostic images from MRI and C-arm fluoroscopy.
+Software within the robotic system links with 3-dimensional diagnostic images from MRI and C-arm fluoroscopy.

 While the human eye can differentiate among 256 shades of gray, the robotic software can diffferentiate between 65 million gray scales.
 Consequently, the robotic system uses this heightened computer-driven precision to control the robotic arms, preventing instruments from coming into contact with any sensitive tissue around the nerves.